-10.25338/B8703S).
+we refer to as "buccal depression" (Supplementary Fig. S1 available on Dryad).
 Landmark data were analyzed in the statistical software R v.
 3.6.3 (R Core Team 2019) using the package geomorph v.
 3.1.2 (Adams and Otárola-Castillo 2013).
 A generalized Procrustes analysis (GPA) was performed to align the data, an iterative process of scaling, rotating, and translating all shapes to reduce the Procrustes distance between them (Rohlf and Slice 1990).
-Alignment of sliding semi-landmarks during GPA was done in a manner that reduced Procrustes distance (Gunz and Mitteroecker 2013).
+Alignment of sliding semilandmarks during GPA was done in a manner that reduced Procrustes distance (Gunz and Mitteroecker 2013).
 We extracted head shape data from the starting image of each strike, when the mouth was closed, computed a separate alignment for those shapes, and then averaged them by specimen and then by species.
-This procedure for extracting head shape data from video sequences resulted in a morphological dataset in which all downstream analyses of head shape were independent of scale.
+This procedure for extracting head shape data from video sequences resulted in a morphological data set in which all downstream analyses of head shape were independent of scale.

 Calculating total cranial kinesis and kinematic components.-We visualized each feeding strike as a trajectory of head shape change.
-The length of this trajectory was quantified using Procrustes distance, which represents the distance between two points (i.e., shapes) in shape space (Kendall 1984; Adams and Otárola-Castillo 2013) (distances i_j in Fig. 1b).
-This resulted in nine distances between the ten head shapes representing a strike sequence, which we summed to get the total trajectory length, representing overall cranial kinesis (sum of $i_1:i_9$ in Fig. 1b).
+The length of this trajectory was quantified using Procrustes distance, which represents the distance between two points (i.e., shapes) in shape space (Kendall 1984; Adams and Otárola-Castillo 2013) (distances i_i in Fig. 1b).
+This resulted in nine distances between the 10 head shapes representing a strike sequence, which we summed to get the total trajectory length, representing overall cranial kinesis (sum of $i_1:i_9$ in Fig. 1b).
 A longer shape change trajectory represented higher kinesis, with a greater range of motion of cranial bones (Martinez et al. 2018; Martinez and Wainwright 2019).
-We separately measured six components of cranial kinesis from the landmark data, which we refer to as "kinematic components" (Fig. S2).
-These measurements included the peak values of major elements of the expansive phase of a suction strike: upper jaw protrusion, mouth gape, cranial elevation, upper jaw rotation, lower jaw rotation, and buccal depression (Fig. S2).
-These kinematic components are functionally integrated in a suction feeding strike and their sequential, coordinated activation is a defining feature of suction feeding (Gibb and Ferry-Graham 2005; Bishop et al. 2008; Olsen et al. 2019).
-All measurements, including overall cranial kinesis and all six kinematic components, were computed for each feeding strike and averaged at the specimen-, then specieslevels prior to conducting statistical analyses.
+We separately measured six components of cranial kinesis from the landmark data, which we refer to as "kinematic components" (Supplementary Fig. S2 available on Dryad).
+These measurements included the peak values of major elements of the expansive phase of a suction strike: upper jaw protrusion, mouth gape, cranial elevation, upper jaw rotation, lower jaw rotation, and buccal depression (Supplementary Fig. S2 available on Dryad).
+These kinematic components are functionally integrated into a suction feeding strike and their sequential, coordinated activation is a defining feature of suction feeding (Gibb and Ferry-Graham 2005) Bishop et al. 2008; Olsen et al. 2019).
+All measurements, including overall cranial kinesis and all six kinematic components, were computed for each feeding strike and averaged at the specimen-, then species-levels prior to conducting statistical analyses.